sumeyye950617/SanctionScannerAppLibrary/README.md

 # SanctionScannerAppLibrary
- ## We made a Library application using Net Core, Mvc, EF Core, HTML5, CSS, JQUERY
+ ## We made a Library application using Net Core, MVC, EF Core, HTML5, CSS, JQUERY
  <p> In this application we used the Ef Core DB first approach.
 For this we installed some packages.
 These packages are:

   <ul>